 Become a Nonprofit Organization

 For some groups, a needed boost comes from seeking nonprofit status.
-If your group has the desire and the know-how to implement needed solutions, but lacks the money to expand your services and programs, re-read chapter 6, get started, and move forward toward your goals.
+If your group has the desire and the know-how to implement needed solutions, but lacks the money to expand your services and programs, read <Becoming a Nonprofit LINK>, get started, and move forward toward your goals.

 Retreat with Your Group

 The energy in a group changes just like it does in people.
 Sometimes group members need time to get away, relax, and recharge at a retreat away from other pressures.
 This time together can help build relationships among members; help people recommit to the group; and give the group time to plan, strategize, and determine the direction it wants to take.
 If your group decides to take a retreat, make sure you give your members time to socialize so that the retreat is relaxing.
 When people are enjoying themselves, they will be more cooperative and better able to focus on the tasks you give them.

 Plan the content of your retreat carefully, looking at the main issues, decisions, or work the group needs to do.
 Prior to the retreat, collect information from your members regarding what people most want addressed and then have the leadership circle or a subcommittee plan retreat activities.